OxygenCobalt/Auxio/info/ARCHITECTURE.md

 #### `.settings`

 The settings system is primarily based off of `SettingsManager`, a wrapper around `SharedPreferences`.
 This allows settings to be read/written in a much simpler/safer manner and without a context being needed.
-The Settings UI is largely contained in `SettingsListFragment`, while the `.ui` sub-package contains UIs related to the settings UI, such as the About Dialog.
+The Settings UI is largely contained in `SettingsListFragment`, while the sub-packages contain sub-uis related to the `SettingsListFragment`, such as the custom list preference `IntListPreference` and the about dialog.

 #### `.search`